Common knowledge helps to form our identity. It creates the basis from which to describe ourselves and helps us to understand others.

 Change can create a crisis of identity.
 When what we thought to be fact changes, it can create a distressing cloud of confusion and uncertainty.
 We wonder if there is anything we can know.
 And we no longer trust what we think we know.

 This is also true for corporate identity.
 A sense of peoplehood is formed within a set of shared values.
 It helps to describe the group to others.
 So acknowledging disagreement within a group can spark an anxiety of identity.
 We struggle with how to define the group ourselves and describe the group to others.
-While disagreements may challenge our sense of corporate well-being, it need not destroy our identity as a nationwide family of faith.
+While disagreements may challenge our sense of corporate well-being, they need not destroy our identity as a nationwide family of faith.

 Our identity is not determined by structure or program.
 Our identity is not dependent on achieving unwavering agreement.
 Our identity as a nationwide people of faith is rooted in relationship: our relationship with God and one another.